 Scan the barcode on your product variants.
 If the barcode exists in your QuickBooks Commerce inventory, each scan will register as a quantity of 1.

-If you scan the same barcode again after editing manually, it would continue counting from the value you entered.
-If the barcode does not exist in your QuickBooks Commerce inventory, it will show an error - barcode is not found.
+If you scan the same barcode again after editing manually, it will continue counting from your entered value.
+If the barcode does not exist in your QuickBooks Commerce inventory, it will show an error - the barcode is not found.

 It will not appear on your summary page.